vijayvenkatesan005/AI-ML-Projects/Candidate-Recommendation-Engine/README.md

 Set your OpenAI API key securely:

-Locally: create a .streamlit/secrets.toml file using the below steps:
+Create a .streamlit/secrets.toml file using the below steps:

 OPENAI_API_KEY = "sk-xxxx..."
 On Streamlit Cloud: use the Secrets UI in app settings.